Fleshgrinder/melaniegruber.de/src/fonts/dosis/README.md

-# Dosis v1.7
+# Dosis
 The web font was generated with [Font Squirrel](http://www.fontsquirrel.com/tools/webfont-generator), the used configuration is included in this directory (see `fontsquirrel.com-generator.cfg`).
+The font was downloaded from Google fonts.

 ## Font Description
 > Designed by Edgar Tolentino, refined & extended by Pablo Impallari, spaced & kerned by Igino Marini iKern.